Jeff Waldstreicher: Social issues

 During the 2021 legislative session, Waldstreicher introduced the No Defense to Sexual Crimes Act, a bill that would repeal spousal privilege for sexual crimes.
-The bill passed both chambers by an unanimous vote in the Maryland Senate and a 115-18 vote in the Maryland House of Delegates, but failed to pass out of the General Assembly.
+The bill passed both chambers by a unanimous vote in the Maryland Senate and a 115–18 vote in the Maryland House of Delegates, but failed to pass out of the General Assembly.

 Transportation

 Waldstreicher opposes the widening of Interstate 270 and the Capital Beltway.

 During the 2022 legislative session, Waldstreicher introduced a bill prohibiting the state Motor Vehicle Administration from suspending motor vehicle registration as a penalty for toll violations.

 Voting rights

 During the 2019 legislative session, Waldstreicher introduced a bill that would allow eligible students to register to vote at high schools.
 The bill failed to pass out of the Committee on Education, Health, and Environmental Affairs.